flomesh-io/osm-edge-docs/content/en/docs/demos/egress_policy.md

         protocol: tcp
     EOF
     ```
-    > Note: For `server-first` protocols such as `MySQL`, `PostgreSQL`, etc., where the server initiates the first bytes of data between the client and server, the protocol must be set to `tcp-server-first` to indicate to OSM to not perform protocol detection on the port.
+    > Note: For `server-first` protocols such as `MySQL`, `PostgreSQL`, etc., where the server initiates the first bytes of data between the client and server, the protocol must be set to `tcp-server-first` to indicate to osm-edge to not perform protocol detection on the port.
 Protocol detection relies on inspecting the initial bytes of a connection, which is incompatible with `server-first` protocols.
 When the port's protocol is set to `tcp-server-first`, protocol detection is skipped for that port number.
 It is also important to note that `server-first` port numbers must not be used for other application ports that require protocol detection to performed, which means the port numbers used for `server-first` protocols must not be used with other protocols such as `HTTP` and `TCP` that require protocol detection to be performed.

 1. Confirm the `curl` client is able to make successful HTTPS requests to `https://openservicemesh.io:443`.
     ```console